 In this Amazon SES tutorial, we will guide you through the steps to create your Amazon SES account and fully set it up so you are ready to start sending emails in large volumes.
 Note that the images and instructions in this article follow the new Amazon SES console.

-To start using Amazon SES, the first thing you need to do is to create an account.
-Below is an AWS SES setup step-by-step:
+To start using Amazon SES, the first thing you need to do is to create an AWS account.
+Below is a setup step-by-step:

 - From your browser, head to https://aws.amazon.com/ses.